Skip Ribbon Commands

 • Technical research and studies supporting the plan update

 Metro Vancouver is undertaking technical studies to support the solid waste management plan update.
-This evidence-based information will be used to inspire idea generation and guide the analysis of options to accelerate waste reduction and diversion while reducing greenhouse gases and promoting a circular economy region.
+This evidence-based information will be used to inspire idea generation and guide the analysis of options to accelerate waste reduction and recycling while reducing greenhouse gases and promoting a circular economy region.

 The studies will provide information on: